 Government grants are recognised when there is reasonable assurance that the grant will be received and all attaching conditions will be complied with.
-Where the grant relates to an asset, the fair value is recognised as deferred capital grant on the balance sheet and is amortised to profit or loss over the expected useful life of the relevant asset by equal annual instalments.
+When the grant relates to an expense item, it is recognised as income on a systematic basis over the periods that the related costs, for which it is intended to compensate, are expensed.
+When the grant relates to an asset, it is recognised as income in equal amounts over the expected useful life of the related asset.

-2.16 Financial guarantee
+2.16 Financial quarantee